Viridian Therapeutics (VRDN)

 AI Analysis | Feedback

-Steve Mahoney has over two decades of experience in operational, financial, commercial, legal, and transactional roles, successfully scaling organizations from their founding through commercial stages.
-Before joining Viridian Therapeutics, he served as Chief Financial and Operating Officer of Magenta Therapeutics.
+Steve Mahoney is Viridian's President and Chief Executive Officer and a member of the Board of Directors, appointed in October 2023.
+He brings over two decades of experience in operational, financial, commercial, legal, and transactional roles, with a track record of scaling organizations from founding through commercial stages.
+Prior to Viridian, he served as Chief Financial and Operating Officer of Magenta Therapeutics.
 He was also part of the founding team of Kiniksa Pharmaceuticals, where he held the position of President and Chief Operating Officer.
-Earlier in his career, Mr. Mahoney was the Chief Commercial Officer of Synageva Biopharma, a company focused on ultrarare diseases, where he managed operations, commercial launch preparations, legal, and corporate development.
-He also spent about ten years as a commercial attorney with Genzyme Corporation and was a corporate attorney with Mintz Levin.
+Earlier in his career, Mahoney was Chief Commercial Officer of Synageva Biopharma and served as a commercial attorney with Genzyme Corporation and a corporate attorney with Mintz Levin.
+He currently serves on the board of directors of Vesselon, Inc., a private company.

 Seth Harmon, Chief Financial Officer